TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 - [What is Git?](#introduction)
 - [What is GitHub?](#introduction)
 - [What authentication method are we setting up with Git: SSH or HTTPS?](#ssh-key)

+### Additional resources

+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

+- The [GitHub CLI manual](https://cli.github.com/manual/) covers everything `gh` can do beyond authentication, including creating repositories, opening pull requests, and managing issues from the terminal.